fastmachinelearning/hls4ml-catapult-framework/README.md

 ```
 will run the first two steps of the Catapult flow for `Dense001`, `Dense002` and `Dense003Q`.

-Catapult outputs are caught by `compile` and saved to a log file in the `compile-logs` directory. `compile-logs` stores only logs from the most recent run of `compile`.
+Catapult outputs are caught by `compile` and saved to a log file in the `compile_logs` directory. `compile_logs` stores only logs from the most recent run of `compile`.

 The tool automatically parses the results of running a C++ testbench and presents them in a way where a judgement can be made quickly (i.e. the largest relative error between expected and actual results).
 However, all testing results should be eventually checked manually by inspecting the produced log file.